 Efren ran his thumb over the ring on Marcelo’s finger and gestured to the ring adorning his own finger, which he expected Marcelo would recognize.
 “And I am Efren, the crown prince of Zioneven.
 It appears we are married.”

 The intense focus that had overtaken Marcelo’s eyes as Efren approached him faded, and his eyes rolled back in his head.
-Efren’s heart leapt, but he managed to inelegantly catch his husband before his now-limp body could drop to the floor.
+Efren’s heart leapt, but he managed to inelegantly catch his husband before the man’s now-limp body could drop to the floor.

 After hefting Marcelo’s slight frame properly into his arms, Efren carried him back to his—their—bed and carefully laid him on the mattress as the sound of many sets of running feet filled the castle’s corridors.